lwjohnst86/tagDiabetes/doc/manuscript.md

 reported that 14:0, 16:0, 16:1, and 18:2 were higher in the low fat (high carbohydrate) group.
 These fatty acids are similar to the fatty acids we found that clustered together using the PLS analysis, implicating these fatty acids as indicative of a higher carbohydrate diet.
-A higher carbohydrate diet, particularly with simple carbohydrates, may lead to greater DNL in an attempt to control blood glucose, increasing hepatic fat stores, and increasing the amount of TAGFA in circulation.
+A higher carbohydrate diet, particularly one characterized by a predominance of simple carbohydrates, may lead to greater DNL in an attempt to control blood glucose, thus increasing hepatic fat stores and consequently increasing the amount of TAGFA in circulation [@Chehade2013a; @Verges2015a].
 The higher concentration of circulating 14 and 16 carbon fatty acids may then expose tissues to greater lipotoxicity, for instance from palmitic acid (16:0), which is well-known to have harmful effects on tissues [@Riserus2008a; @Iggman2010a].